openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 22.04 Root on ZFS for Raspberry Pi.rst

      EOF

-   This prepares partition 1 for the boot loader, partition 2 for the initial ZFS pool (sized same as the original image), and temporarily a partition 3 for the original image itself; the rest of the disk is not partitioned at this time.
+   This prepares partition 1 for the boot loader, partition 2 for the initial ZFS pool (sized the same as the original image), and partition 3 for the original image itself.
+The rest of the disk is left unpartitioned for now.

-   To recap, below we would populate partitions 1 and 3 with adapted replicas of partitions from the image downloaded above, then we would prepare the ZFS pool and dataset layout on partition 2 and transfer the files from partition 3 (it should fit well, more so if you enable ZFS compression).
+   Below, we populate partitions 1 and 3 from the image downloaded above, create the ZFS pool on partition 2, and transfer the files from partition 3 to the pool.
+As the ZFS partition is sized the same as the original image, everything should fit; while filesystem overhead may be different, the original image is not completely full, and ZFS has compression enabled.

-   Finally, we would remove partition 3 and expand the ZFS pool (and partition 2) to consume all the disk after it.
+   Finally, we remove partition 3 and expand partition 2 and the ZFS pool to consume the rest of the disk.

-   Let's go!

 #.
 Connect the disk: